cpt-waffle/lhl-lectures/w03d03-HTTP-Cookies-and-Auth/NOTES.md

 - Bonus: Adding a 2nd set of data

-### Build a Server Review
+## Building an Express Server

+- packages
+  -- express
+  -- cookie-parser ()
+  -- morgan
+  -- body-parser (optional)

-- make a folder to keep my server in
+- a folder

-- get inside it, npm init, git init, git ignore
-- install some packages:
+- gitignore

-- check if server works